 2. Treat our gatekeepers like they are the CEO of the company!
 Not only are they our eyes, ears, and hands, but they are also our multipliers.
 Do not just focus on getting past our gatekeepers, instead recruit them to your side and turn them into your Champions.

 4. Be human.
 Be you.
 Please!
-Since we get hit up with cold calls and emails all day long, we can tell who had what sales training.
+Since we get hit up with cold calls and emails all day long, we can tell who had sales training.
 Consultative selling, Challenger, AIDA, AIDCA, Sandler, etc. – we know when you are running each technique on us, we likely had the same sales training at some point in our career.
 Letting script take over the natural you causes distrust.

 7. Do your homework!
 Look at our websites, media articles, D&B (which has more info than we want out there), and social media presence.
 It is unlikely you will get to talk to the Darth Vaders until you a vetted by gatekeepers, so you should know a lot about our organizations.
 The more you know about us before you call, the more we will feel you invested in us, and this does make us want to talk to you.
-Also, if you were respectful to our gatekeepers, they may have already provided you with a lot of very relevant information.
+If you were respectful to our gatekeepers, they might have already provided you with a lot of very relevant information.

 Photo credit: Helmut Edlmayer